mjroshanackthar/e-gov/README.md

 ---

+### Branch Protection Rules

+- All work must go through Pull Requests.
+- Direct pushes to `master` and `development` are not allowed.
+- The CI pipeline (`CI - Ant Build & Checks`) must pass before merging.
+- At least one approving review is required.

+---

 ## Security

 Please refer to [SECURITY.md](./SECURITY.md) for information on how to report vulnerabilities and best practices for keeping your installation secure.